acmoudleysa/RandomSpectraTools/README.md

 # RandomSpectraTools
-Random tools for spectroscopic data modeling
+Random tools that I created for spectroscopic data modeling